Our people – Grocery

 Twinings Ovaltine

-To help create a diverse and inclusive business, Twinings Ovaltine has developed a range of programmes to build awareness, knowledge and understanding.
-It is embedding DEI through policies and practices across the whole employee lifecycle, starting with attraction, recruitment and onboarding, through to personal development and career progression.
+Twinings Ovaltine’s Belong programme builds awareness, knowledge and understanding to create an environment where all colleagues can succeed.
+DEI is embedded through policies and practices across the whole employee lifecycle, starting with recruitment and onboarding, through to personal development and career progression.

 George Weston Foods

-George Weston Foods and its businesses have established an Inclusion and Diversity Taskforce to continually review and embed practices to build an inclusive and diverse workforce.
-The Taskforce actively supports and celebrates diversity through year-round network events, educational initiatives and open communication.
-In 2024, the division focused on educating many of its leaders and people on unconscious bias, while advancing recruitment policies that reflect its commitment to inclusion and diversity.
+George Weston Foods has an Inclusion and Diversity Taskforce to continually review and embed practices that support an inclusive and diverse workforce.
+The Taskforce actively supports and celebrates diversity through year-round networking events, educational initiatives and open communication.
+In 2025, the division continued educating its leaders and people on unconscious bias and improving recruitment policies.

 ACH